arz03/bookmark-app/README.md

    ```

 3. **Configure the Application**:
-   Open `config.py` and set the `BOOKMARK_DIR` variable to your desired directory for storing bookmarks:
+   Rename `exampleconfig.py` to `config.py` and set the `BOOKMARK_DIR` variable to your desired directory for storing bookmarks:
    ```python
    BOOKMARK_DIR = "path/to/your/bookmarks"
    ```